simeononsecurity/simeononsecurity.ch/content/guides/windows-text-analysis-command-line-tips/index.en.md

 ## Conclusion

 Mastering the art of **Windows text manipulation** through the command line can significantly enhance your efficiency and effectiveness in various tasks, from data analysis to system administration.
 The commands covered in this article are just a starting point, and there's much more to explore.
-As you delve deeper into the world of command-line text processing, you'll uncover even more powerful tools and techniques.
+As you dig deeper into the world of command-line text processing, you'll uncover even more powerful tools and techniques.

 _______